dtulibrary/shohisha/README.md

 Ipaddresses contain an IP address, IP address range or a IP address/bitmask.

-Supplies is used to identify what kind of data the provider supplies.
+Supplies is used to identify what kind of data the fetcher returns.

 Statutes is used to give the status for a given fetcher.